By CalTrend’s Scholarship Winner

 Cannonball Run’s Lamborghini Countach (Farrah Fawcett)

 At number 6, Farrah Fawcett had some major competition as the main belle of the ball in Cannonball Run.
 While we’re usually jealous of Fawcett’s hair, the opening scene of this ’80s flick has us drooling with envy.
 Farrah makes her debut when she spray-paints over the speed limit sign, but most eyes are still on the Lamborghini Countach.
 Timed perfectly with a classic ’80s tune, the Lamborghini shows some serious steam as it races down the sunny interstate, sure to make a memorable impact on any car fan.
-While Burt Reynolds and this Lambo may have made the phrase “cannonball run” a known one throughout homes in North America, it also shed light onto the real Cannonball Run, an ongoing automotive experience movement exploring backroads, inspired by the unofficial, unsanctioned race that ran in the ’70s.
+While Burt Reynolds and this Lambo may have made the phrase “cannonball run” known throughout homes in North America, it shed light on the real Cannonball Run, an ongoing automotive experience movement exploring backroads, inspired by the unofficial, unsanctioned race that ran in the ’70s.

 Batman’s Batmobile (Michael Keaton)